Our program aims to:

 Our residents' success in their research endeavors is evident in the publications and presentations related to their efforts.
 Residents are encouraged to submit abstracts for presentation at national meetings; all residents are expected to prepare at least one case write-up for our regional Michigan Dermatological Society Meeting each year.

 For residents with strong research and academic interest, our T32-funded Training Program in Cell and Molecular Dermatology allows residents to pursue intensive research training.
 Residents spend the first two years (PGY-2 and PGY-3) pursuing clinical training in dermatology.
 In the PGY-4 year, residents spend ¼ of their time in the clinic and ¾ of their time in the lab.
-These residents graduate after 3 years and spend a final year as a clinical lecturer in the department, having one clinic each week and spending the remainder of their time doing research.
+These residents graduate after 3 years and spend a final year as a research fellow with appointment as a clinical instructor in the department, having one clinic each week and spending the remainder of their time doing research.